To get the effect of a tilt-shift lens without the cost

 Skill level: Intermediate

-Kit needed: D-SL, 50mm lens, Tripod
+Kit needed: DSLR or similar, 50mm lens, tripod

 So-called ‘free-lensing’, where you detach your lens and hold it in front of your camera while shooting, can result in some very interesting effects.
-As with a tilt-shift lens, with a ‘free’ lens you can adjust the plane of focus in your image, so only a narrow band is sharp.
+As with a tilt-shift lens, you can adjust the plane of focus in your image with a lens that isn't physically mounted to the camera, so that only a narrow band is sharp.

-STEP BY STEP: Shoot more freely
+Step-by-step guide: Shoot more freely